Homemade Pork Lard

 How to Prepare Homemade Pork Lard

-First, you need to sterilize the glass jars where you will put the lard, so that your preserve is not harmful and doesn’t spoil.
+First, you need to sterilize the glass jars in which you will put the lard, to ensure your preserve is not harmful and does not spoil.

-You can sterilize them by boiling them in a saucepan or washing them at high temperature in the dishwasher.
+You can sterilize them by boiling in a saucepan, or by washing them at high temperature in a dishwasher.

-Cut the pork fat into medium-small pieces, but make sure it’s free of meat, otherwise the final result won’t be the same.
+Cut the pork fat into medium-small pieces, ensuring it is free of meat, otherwise the final result will not be the same.

-Put them in a high-edge saucepan, turn on the heat, keep it medium-low to avoid burning, and let them melt.
+Put them in a high-sided saucepan, turn on the heat, maintain a medium-low flame to avoid burning them, and let them melt.

-Place the jar on a plate and put the fine-mesh sieve on top.
+Place the jar on a plate and put the fine mesh strainer on top.

-When enough liquid has formed in the pot, take it with a ladle and let it fall into the jar through the strainer, so that the impurities of the fat don’t enter the glass jar.
+When enough liquid has formed in the pot, take it with a ladle and let it fall into the jar through the strainer so that the impurities of the fat do not enter the glass jar.

-Continue this way, filling it up to an inch from the edge and close it immediately with its lid.
+Continue this way, filling it up to one centimeter from the edge and close it immediately with its lid.

-Take a cloth, tighten it well (be careful not to burn yourself), and after ensuring it’s well closed, turn it upside down so that, while it’s still hot, it immediately creates a vacuum seal.
+Take a cloth, tighten it well (be careful not to burn yourself) and after ensuring it is well closed, turn it upside down so that while still hot, it can immediately create a vacuum seal.

-As they cool, they will take on the color we are all used to.
+As they cool, they will take on the color we are all accustomed to.

-Once they turn white, you can turn them back.
+Once they have turned white, you can turn them right side up again.

-At the end of the operation, you will have many crunchy fat pieces left, which are called cracklings.
+At the end of the operation, you will have many crunchy fat pieces left, those are called cracklings.

-Since nothing from the pig is wasted, these cracklings were seasoned with a bit of salt and served hot: truly a treat, try them.
+Since nothing of the pig is thrown away, these cracklings were seasoned with a bit of salt and served warm at the table: truly a delicacy, try them.

-Before labeling the jars with your Homemade Pork Lard, make sure they’re not dirty, otherwise wash them without fear and dry them.
+Before labeling the jars with your Homemade Pork Lard, check that they are not dirty, otherwise wash them without fear and dry them.

-Once labeled, store them in a dark and dry place: they will remain intact for at least two years.
+Once labeled, store them in a dark and dry place: they will keep intact for at least two years.

-Once opened, the lard keeps very well in the refrigerator for a few days, but if you don’t use it immediately, you can freeze it, maybe dividing it into small portions.
+Once opened, lard keeps very well in the fridge for a few days, but if you don’t use it immediately, you can freeze it, possibly dividing it into small portions.

 Author image